Skip to Content

 • Temperament: Intelligent, willing, energetic but manageable

-• Uses: Riding, driving, logging, pulling competitions, crossbreeding
+• Uses: Riding, driving, logging, pulling competitions, crossbreeding for sport horses

 Suffolk Punch: The Compact Giant

-Suffolk Punch Characteristics:
+Suffolk Punch at a glance:

-• Height: Around 16 hands (15.2-17 hands)
+• Height: ~16 hands (15.2–17 hands)

-• Temperament: Hardworking, docile, willing, long-lived
+• Temperament: Hardworking, docile, willing, notably long-lived

 • Uses: Farm work, forestry, heritage preservation

-Frequently Asked Questions About Large Horse Breeds
+FAQs About Large Horse Breeds

-How do you define “largest” horse breeds?
+How do you define the largest horse breeds?

 Can you ride the largest draft horse breeds?